Health Benefits of Sunflower Seeds

 1/4 cup of sunflower seeds provides about 27% of the daily value of selenium.
 It protects against cancer and helps repair DNA in damaged cells.
 It also aids in the detoxification of the body.

 The excellent levels of copper provide strength and flexibility to the bones and joints as well as being a part of enzymatic functions.

 Folic acid prevents neural defects in the growing fetus when given during pregnancy.

 - Minerals (calcium, iron, manganese, zinc, magnesium, selenium)

-The various minerals that are found in appreciable amounts in sunflower seeds play a important role in enzyme synthesis, production of hormones, strengthening and formation of the bones, production of red blood cells, as well as controlling heart and skeletal muscle activities.
+The various minerals that are found in appreciable amounts in sunflower seeds play an important role in enzyme synthesis, production of hormones, strengthening and formation of the bones, production of red blood cells, as well as controlling the heart and skeletal muscle activities.

 The information provided in this hub is not a substitute for professional medical advice.
 Please consult your physician, or health care provider before taking any home remedies, supplements or starting a new health regime.

 Some Of My Other Hubs On Healthy foods

 - Health Benefits Of Himalayan Salt And Benefits Of So...